I recently had the pleasure of meeting molecular biologist Stefan Moisyadi at one of

 in Pacific Business News about Google and Microsoft potentially interested in buying Twitter.

 Added by Derek on April 11, 2009 at 8:34am —

 Amazon's file storage service is called S3 (or Simple Storage Service

-which can take your files stored in S3 and deliver them… Continue
+which can take your files stored in S3 and… Continue

 Added by Truman Leung on April 10, 2009 at 9:30am —